-Heather Siple experiments with anthotypes to find out which impact different types of paper base has on the color of the plant emulsion.
+Heather Siple experiments with anthotypes to find out which impact different types of paper base has on the color of the plant emulsion and how to choose papers for antotypes.

 The first time this showed up was when using dark, purple pansy (viola wittrockiana).
 I had seen a beautiful purple shades in Fabbri’s book, yet my own dark, purple liquid turned into a blue and green print.

 I began running tests on my new emulsion batches, making test strips and prints from Strathmore 140 lb watercolor/aquarelle cold press paper, Canson’s Bristol 96 lb acid-free recycled paper, and a few tests with Strathmore 70 lb acid-free drawing paper (later abandoned because this paper is just too thin).
-The plants tested so far are pansies, their cousins common blue violets (viola sororia), common buttercups (ranunculus acris), eastern redbud (cercis canadensis), red azaleas (rhododendron ‘Christina Marie’ (Girard)), american wisteria (wisteria frutescens), Coral Bells (Heuchera sanguinea)and crab apple blossoms (malus sp.).
-I coated each paper with the same number of coats, at the same time, with the same camel hair brush, from the same batch of plant juice.
-The redbud and apple blossom prints were done side-by side in a contact printing frame.
-All prints comparisons were exposed for the same time.
+The plants tested so far are pansies, their cousin’s common blue violets (viola sororia), common buttercups (ranunculus acris), eastern redbud (cercis canadensis), red azaleas (rhododendron ‘Christina Marie’ (Girard)), american wisteria (wisteria frutescens), Coral Bells (Heuchera sanguinea)and crab apple blossoms (malus sp.).
+I coated each paper with the same number of coats, at the same time, with the same camel hairbrush, from the same batch of plant juice.
+The redbud and apple blossom prints were done side-by-side in a contact printing frame.
+All prints comparisons were exposed for the same amount of time.

 As you can see, the differences in some cases are striking!
 Only the buttercup emulsion was left relatively unchanged between watercolor and bristol papers.
 The apple blossom was changed marginally.
 The rest had a very distinct color shift between papers.
 The most dramatic change occurred with eastern redbud, which ranged from lavender to pink to green!